y-lohse/bjj/_posts/2015-01-31-explorations.md

 January was also paced with Europeans championship preparations, which are now over.
 In the end, Salah, Christian, Fred & Kader went there.

 Fred stupidly injured himself a week ahead of the competition in a Judo tournament.
 Just a week prior to that he was telling me how he had been preparing the Europeans for a year now, so messing with his chances for a judo tournament was, well, silly.
-But5 happy ending, since he placed third.
+But happy ending, since he placed third.

 Christian won double old.
 He fights in Masters 5 or so, but still good on him.
 We haven’t seen him in a long time; I suspect he will pop by any of these days before moving away.